SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

 **File path for Keil IDE:**
 - In the Project pane, expand the **resources/defaults** folder and open the **sl_net_default_values.h** file.

-Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network
+Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network:

-- STA instance related parameters
+- STA instance-related parameters:

-  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.
+  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which the Wi-Fi network shall be advertised.
+The Si91X module is connected to it.

     ```c
     #define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"
     ```

-  - DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the Access point is configured in WPA-PSK/WPA2-PSK security modes.
+  - DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the access point is configured in WPA-PSK/WPA2-PSK security modes.

       ```c
       #define DEFAULT_WIFI_CLIENT_CREDENTIAL                 "YOUR_AP_PASSPHRASE"
       ```

-  - DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type of the Access point.
+  - DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type of the access point.
 The supported security modes are mentioned in `sl_wifi_security_t`.

       ```c
       #define DEFAULT_WIFI_CLIENT_SECURITY_TYPE               SL_WIFI_WPA2